Winter Travel Series #2: Planning Your Route

 Visualize your map in 3D

-As you start to build and refine your plan, exporting and overlaying your CalTopo map in Google Earth allows you to visualize your map in 3D.
-This can provide further insight into the nature of the terrain and how your plan stacks up.
+As you start to build and refine your plan, visualizing and exploring the landscape and your intended route in 3D can provide further insight into the nature of the terrain and how your plan stacks up.
+Available to pro, desktop, and team subscribers, CalTopo’s 3D isn’t just any old 3D- it incorporates high resolution elevation data where available, offering unique and unparalleled perspectives of the landscape.

 Visualizing your CalTopo map in 3D can help you to hone in on the details of your plan.